jamessnguyenn/2021-fall-cs160-team-iron-man/README.md

 The repository should be cloned onto your local desktop and you should be ready to setup and run the application.

-# Set Up & Run Developer Environemnt
+# Set Up & Run Developer Environment

 ## Frontend